Call 7 days a week for free advice

 Visit the Solent Sky Museum to learn about aviation and aircraft manufacturing companies in the Solent area over the past century.

-There are more than 20 aircrafts that visitors can discover and explore at the museum and these range from models researched and developed from 1910 to 1960.
+There are more than 20 aircraft that visitors can discover and explore at the museum, and these range from models researched and developed from 1910 to 1960.
+There are displays which focus on the First World War and tell stories about the first plane to sink a submarine, as well as exhibitions about the iconic Spitfire aircraft.

 Some of the models you can see include the Supermarine Spitfire, the Supermarine S6A, the Hawker Siddeley Harrier and the Folland Gnat single-seat jet fighter.

-All areas of the museum are accessible to visitors who have mobility issues.
-There are also parking areas for disabled visitors and ramp and level access to the museum.
+All areas of the museum are accessible to visitors with limited mobility.
+There are also parking areas for wheelchair-users and there is ramp and level access to the museum.

 SeaCity Museum